across the world

 1. Move and Secure Your Data with a Cloud-Based System

-One of the best ways to secure your data amidst a crisis like this is to move it to a cloud-based system like QuickBooks Online (QBO).
-This will let you gain access to data from anywhere using the internet and make changes that will be backed up every time.
+One of the best ways to secure your data amidst a crisis is to move it to QuickBooks Online (QBO).
+This will let you gain access to data from anywhere using the internet.
+Such cloud-based software keep all the data back up.
 You can do this by:

 - Uploading your data to cloud storage like Google Drive, Box, OneDrive, Dropbox, etc., or downloading it to a portable drive.

 - Uploading it directly to QBO.
-To access QuickBooks Desktop remotely, you need to either take your system home or first log in into your office network (via ConnectWise, TeamViewer, GoToMyPC, or a VPN)
+To access QuickBooks remotely, you need to either take your system home or first log in into your office network.

 2. Install Video Conferencing Software

 Video conferencing software can help accounting professionals with smooth communication during the COVID-19 outbreak.
-Understanding the current situation, Zoom, Microsoft, and Google have extended the duration of their free trials for increased access to the premium version of their software.
+Understanding the current situation, Zoom, Microsoft, and Google have extended the duration of their free trials.
+It has increased accessibility to the premium version of their software.

 So, make your team gets familiar with such software so that they can better communicate in a video.
 Try to mute yourself unless you have something to say to cut down on all external noises.
-These systems are effortless to install and use, and also, it is recommended to use a collaboration of Slack and Zoom for enhancing digital communication in real-time
+These systems are effortless to install and use.
+Also, it is recommended to use a collaboration of Slack and Zoom for enhancing digital communication.

 3. Arrange Virtual Interactions with Your Tax Clients

-Since the government is looking to extend the tax filing deadline, it is vital to interact with your tax clients virtually since physical communications are not possible at this point in time.
-Ensure an efficient communication set-up for uninterrupted communication between you and your client and avoid sharing essential information like social security numbers via email to avoid a data breach.
+The government is extending the tax filing deadline, it is vital to interact with your tax clients virtually.
+Since, the physical communications are not possible at this point in time.
+Ensure an efficient communication set-up for uninterrupted communication between you and your client.
+You should avoid sharing essential information like social security numbers via email to avoid a data breach.
 Enhancing Security measures with SmartVault, TaxCaddy, and Box.com is a viable option.

-If your clients had submitted documents to you earlier, ask them to send it again electronically, and in case you are bringing home the same, make sure you clean them appropriately to avoid contracting the virus.
-Ensure you are regularly updating yourself and your clients regarding tax extensions by the IRS so that you can work in advance to avoid last-minute tax preparations and mistakes.
+If your accounting firms clients’ had submitted documents to you in Coronavirus, ask them to send it again electronically.
+In case you are bringing home the same, make sure you clean them appropriately to avoid contracting the virus.
+Ensure you are regularly updating yourself and your clients regarding tax extensions by the IRS.
+It will ensure you can work in advance to avoid last-minute tax preparations and mistakes.
+This is what accounting departments and firms are looking forward to.

 4. Make Folder Structures and Lists for Access Control

 It is extremely easy to search and locate files within electronic folders as compared to physical files.
 So, organize your folders on the system in a way you actually manage your firm.
-For instance, if you have 2 accountants, make 2 separate folders for them, with subfolders in both for dedicating to the individual clients they handle.
-You can even create more subfolders to categorize the documents submitted by each client like last year’s returns to make things sorted completed.
+For instance, if you have 2 accountants, make 2 separate folders for them.
+Mention subfolders in both for dedicating to the individual clients they handle.
+You can even create more subfolders to categorize the documents submitted by each client.

 Even better, if you and your clients agree to share documents via docs, you can directly send a specific folder link to a client, and he can simply upload it there.
 Now, comes the security concern, and for this, you need to create a list of the people who can gain access to sensitive client information in these folders to keep a data breach at bay